 - PC Mark 8 Professional Testing Suite

-The tests were performed on an HP 350 G1 machine with an Intel Core i5-4210U CPU, 4GB of RAM and SATA II hard disks.
-The performance tests were done on a clean Windows 10 Home 64-Bit system (English) and then with the installed security software (with default settings).
+The tests were performed on a Lenovo ThinkPad E560 machine with an Intel Core i5-6200 CPU, 8GB of RAM and SSD hard disks.
+The performance tests were done on a clean Windows 10 64-Bit system (English) and then with the installed security software (with default settings).
 The tests were done with an active Internet connection to allow for the real-world impact of cloud services/features.

-The hard disks were defragmented before starting the various tests, and care was taken to minimize other factors that could influence the measurements and/or comparability of the systems.
-Optimizing processes/fingerprinting used by the products were also considered – this means that the results rep-resent the impact on a system which has already been operated by the user for a while.
+Care was taken to minimize other factors that could influence the measurements and/or comparability of the systems.
+Optimizing processes/fingerprinting used by the products were also considered – this means that the results represent the impact on a system which has already been operated by the user for a while.
 The tests were repeated several times (with and without fingerprinting) in order to get mean values and filter out measurement errors.
 After each run, the workstation was defragmented and rebooted six times.
-We simulated various file operations that a computer user would execute: copying4 different types of clean files from one place to another, archiving and unarchiving files, downloading files from the Internet and launching applications (opening documents).
-For the subtests, we have this year re-placed WinAutomation with an industry-recognized performance assessment tool, namely Windows Assessment and Deployment Toolkit (Windows ADK) 6.3.9600.17029 with the Windows Performance Toolkit (WPT).
+We simulated various file operations that a computer user would execute: copying different types of clean files from one place to another, archiving and unarchiving files, downloading files from the Internet and launching applications (opening documents).
+We use around 3GB of data consisting of various file types and sizes (pictures, movies, audio files, MS Office documents, PDF documents, applications/executables, Windows operating system files, archives, etc.).
+For the subtests, we use Windows Assessment and Deployment Toolkit (Windows ADK) with the Windows Performance Toolkit (WPT).
 This toolkit is widely used in the industry to measure the performance of computer systems.
 By using this tool, we enable vendors to more easily replicate the results and find out what in the product causes the impact on performance.
-In order to prevent vendors optimising their prod-ucts for our test, we have implemented our own test drivers for the ADK.
+In order to prevent vendors optimising their products for our test, we have implemented our own test drivers for the ADK.
 These also enable us to measure the performance impact of individual sub-tests without these influencing each other.

-File copying: Some anti-virus products ignore some types of files by design/default (e.g. based on their file extensions), or use fingerprinting technologies, which may skip already scanned files in order to increase the speed (see comments on page 6).
+File copying: Some anti-virus products ignore some types of files by design/default (e.g. based on their file extensions), or use fingerprinting technologies, which may skip already scanned files in order to increase the speed.
 We copied a set of various common file types from one physical hard disk to another physical hard disk.

 Archiving and unarchiving: Archives are commonly used for file storage, and the impact of anti-virus software on the time taken to create new archives or to unarchive files from existing archives may be of interest for most users.
 We archived a set of different file types that are commonly found on home and office workstations.
 The results already consider the fingerprinting/optimization technologies of the anti-virus products, as most users usually make archives of files they have on their disk.